Ziggy Ansah says his pairing with Jadeveon Clowney ‘really speaks for itself’

 RENTON — Ziggy Ansah played in just two playoff games in six years with the Detroit Lions.
 The Seahawks, in that time, have played in 11.

-The prospect of playing in the post-season more often was among the factors that drew him to Seattle, Ansah said Thursday in what marked his first comments to Seattle media since having signed as a free agent with the Seahawks last May.
+The prospect of playing in the postseason more often was among the factors that drew him to the Seahawks, Ansah said Thursday in his first comments to the Seattle media since signing as a free agent in May.

-One reason Ansah hadn’t talked until this week is that he hadn’t been healthy enough to practice — injured players are typically kept off-limits to the media.
+Ansah hadn’t talked until this week is that he hadn’t been healthy enough to practice; injured players are typically kept off-limits to the media.

-That Ansah is now back practicing, though, will make the playoff berth he’d like to get that much more realistic, especially now that he has Jadeveon Clowney ready to pair with him on the other side of Seattle’s defensive line.
+That Ansah is back practicing will make the playoff berth he’d like to get that much more realistic, especially now that he has Jadeveon Clowney ready to pair with him on the other side of the Seahawks’ defensive line.

 “I think when you put that combination together it really speaks for itself,’’ Ansah said.
 “Both of us are excited for the season, and you guys should be looking forward to something great.”

-Ansah signed a one-year, $9 million deal in May, shortly after the Seahawks traded Frank Clark, with the expectation he could help replace the pass rush explosion Clark produced last season when he finished with 13.
+Ansah signed a one-year, $9 million deal in May, shortly after the Seahawks traded Frank Clark, with the expectation he could help replace the pass-rush explosion Clark produced last season when he finished with 13.

-But the Seahawks have had to wait a while to see what Ansah may be able to do as he first finished his recovery from surgery to fix a torn labrum in his shoulder that limited him to seven games last season, and then suffered a groin injury during conditioning early in training camp.
+But the Seahawks have had to wait a while to see what Ansah may be able to do as he recovered from surgery to fix a torn labrum in his shoulder that limited him to seven games last season.
+He suffered a groin injury during conditioning early in training camp.

-Ansah returned to practice last week but was listed as a limited participant on Thursday, still being eased in somewhat.
+Ansah returned to practice last week but was listed as a limited participant on Thursday as the team eased him into action.

-And when asked how much he play Thursday, Ansah actually seemed to float the idea it’s still unclear if he’ll play at all.
+Ansah seemed to float the idea that it’s still unclear if he’ll play at all.

 But maybe Ansah was just being cautious.

-In general, though, Ansah spoke optimistically of his health saying his recovery “seems to be going smooth.’’
+In general, Ansah spoke optimistically of his health saying his recovery “seems to be going smooth.’’

-If so, he may be able to command a lot more than an incentive-laden, one-year deal from either Seattle or someone else.
+If so, he may be able to command a lot more than an incentive-laden, one-year deal from the Seahawks or someone else.

-The Seahawks had talks with Ansah for quite a while last spring before he finally signed, due in part to concerns over his health (his delayed signing also meant he did not count against the formula for determining compensatory draft picks).
+The Seahawks had talks with Ansah lengthy talks last spring before he finally signed, due in part to concerns over his health (his delayed signing meant he did not count against the formula for determining compensatory draft picks).

 Ansah said he had other offers and was waiting for “a contract I was satisfied with.’’